idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/1d_elastic_waves.md

 The simulations will fail if they are run at the natural frequencies because the solution will become singular, i.e the displacements blow-up as shown by the asymptotes in [cantileverfrf].

-!media media/tensor_mechanics/Cantilever_frfmag.png style=width:60%; caption=Cantilever beam displacement magnitude for coarse mesh (0.1m elements) and fine mesh (0.033m elements).
+!media media/solid_mechanics/Cantilever_frfmag.png style=width:60%; caption=Cantilever beam displacement magnitude for coarse mesh (0.1m elements) and fine mesh (0.033m elements).
 Analytic results are shown in grey. id=cantileverfrfmag

-!media media/tensor_mechanics/Cantilever_frf.png style=width:60%; caption=Cantilever beam y- and z-displacements for the fine mesh (0.033m elements).
+!media media/solid_mechanics/Cantilever_frf.png style=width:60%; caption=Cantilever beam y- and z-displacements for the fine mesh (0.033m elements).
 Analytic results are shown in grey. id=cantileverfrf

 The input file for the coarse simulation shown in [cantileverfrfmag] and [cantileverfrf] is given in [listing0].

 !listing examples/wave_propagation/cantilever_sweep.i id=listing0

-This uses the [TensorMechanics MasterAction](Modules/TensorMechanics/Master/index.md) to setup the StressDivergence Kernels because this simulation only includes real displacements.
+This uses the [SolidMechanics QuasiStatic Physics](Physics/SolidMechanics/QuasiStatic/index.md) to setup the StressDivergence Kernels because this simulation only includes real displacements.
 A `Transient` executioner with a `ConstantDT` timestepper is used to sweep over frequencies where the time is substituted for the frequency.
 The time is converted to the frequency dependent `Reaction` `rate` using a `ParsedFunction` and is applied to the `rate` using the `RealFunctionControl`.

 In the next example, imaginary displacements will be introduced by including an absorbing boundary condition.
 Imaginary displacement represent a phase shift in the problem and often result from damping.